Jusas/AzureFunctionsV2.HttpExtensions/README.md

 }
 ```

-### Error response
+### Error responses

-Assuming we registered the default implementation of IHttpExceptionHandler and the above function was called
-with improper values in intParams, the function returns 400, with JSON content:
+Assuming we're using the default implementation of __IHttpExceptionHandler__ and the above function was called with improper values in intParams, the function returns 400, with JSON content:

 ```
 HTTP/1.1 400 Bad Request